 Extra cost of consumption

-While there are some applications which users do not want updated on a regular basis, studies have shown that most users prefer small, frequent upgrades to large, infrequent ones.
+While there are some applications in which users do not want updated on a regular basis, studies have shown that most users prefer small, frequent upgrades to large, infrequent ones.
 The salient characteristic, of course, is the level of disruption to the user.
 If the consumption by the user is small enough, they won’t mind it.
 Most objections to upgrades are due to the effort required by the user to do the upgrade.

 The potential return of staged delivery

 These are not just name changes.
 They also indicate intent of the phase.
 Eric Ries talks about MVPs as a way to test the market – both to see if your product is viable and to gain quick entry.
 While we talked about how the return curves for a phased release may not be as good as illustrated, there are some other considerations that may make them considerably better.
 In a highly competitive situation, for example, whoever gets into the marketplace first may capture it.
-In the earlier RFP example, if our client had a competitor that is going to release in eight months, the corresponding values of phased vs. full releases may look like Figure 4.

 In this extreme case, gaining entry into the market three months before our competition may enable our client to own it.
 Coming in two months after their competition may be an effective barrier of entry.
 Another advantage is that customers will be able to provide greater feedback to improve the effectiveness of the subsequent phases of delivery.